TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: OPBEND

-This keyword provides the values for a single out-of-plane bending potential parameter.
+Provides the values for a single out-of-plane bending potential parameter.
 The first integer modifier is the atom class of the out-of-plane atom and the second integer is the atom class of the central trigonal atom.
 The third and fourth integers give the atom classes of the two remaining atoms